ionic-team/ionic-portals/website/docs/getting-started/android.md

 />
 ```

-We recommended using the `strings.xml` resources file to make sure the Portal ids match up, but it isn't neccessary to do so.
+You can use the `strings.xml` resources file to make sure the Portal ids match up, but it isn't neccessary to do so.

 ## Adding Web Code